What is a Reverse Wikipedia Strategy?

 Tip: Use your brand name in the headline

 Want your content to perform better in search results?
 Try to get your brand name into the headline of articles written about it.
-It's tough to do, but worth it when you can.
+It's tough to do, but it's worth it when you can.

 One does not simply write a Wikipedia page

-To badly paraphrase Boromir from the Lord of the Rings, "One does not simply write a Wikipedia page."
+To badly paraphrase Boromir from The Lord of the Rings, "One does not simply write a Wikipedia page."
 The RWOS doesn't always end as a Wikipedia page because that's not the point.
 The point is to visualize and structure future content that supports a positive brand image.